AaltoSciComp/scicomp-docs/scicomp/jupyter-pitfalls.rst

 definitions touching the left margin - but in Jupyter, almost everything touches the left margin.

+Solutions:

+- Slowly work towards functions/classes/etc where appropriate, but realize it's not as easy to inspect their insides as non-function code.
-Solution: be aware of the transition to modules - do it when you need to.
+- Be aware of the transition to modules - do it when you need to.
 See the next point.
-Try to plan so it's not too painful to do this.
+- Try to plan so it's not too painful to make the conversion when the time comes.